acentswap/docs2-wiki/get-started/connection-guide.md

 [**MetaMask Setup Guide**](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain)
 {% endtab %}

-{% tab title="Binance Wallet" %}
+{% tab title="Acent Wallet" %}
 ![](<../.gitbook/assets/image (39) (1).png>)

 ### Chrome and Firefox

-1. Open Binance Chain Wallet and click on the network selector at the top.
-The default network will be Binance Chain.
+1. Open Acent Chain Wallet and click on the network selector at the top.
+The default network will be Acent Chain.
 Choose **Acent Mainnet** from the list.

 ![](<../.gitbook/assets/image (88).png>)